-After leaving here, we saw lots of people pulled over on the side of the road….Usually that only means one thing, they have spotted some kind of wildlife…so we pulled over and sure enough it was a bear with her babies!!
+After leaving here, we saw lots of people pulled over on the side of the road….Usually that only means one thing, they have spotted some kind of wildlife…so, we pulled over and sure enough it was a bear with her babies!!

 Next we stopped at an overlook with some amazing views!

-NEXT STOP was at the Petrified Tree
+We then stopped at the Petrified Tree

 At the overlook, we spotted a momma bear with her babies…

-NEXT was the Tower Fall Overlook …the fall plunges a stunning 132 feet.
+Our next stop was the Tower Fall Overlook …the fall plunges a stunning 132 feet.

 The unusual rock columns north of the falls was created by lava flow that cracked as it cooled.

-NEXT STOP – We stopped off at a pullover that had an information plaque talking about the presence of grizzly bears and how to increase your chances for spotting one….The sign went on to say that the area was prime grizzly country…..sadly we never saw one.
+Next we stopped off at a pullover that had an information plaque talking about the presence of grizzly bears and how to increase your chances for spotting one….The sign went on to say that the area was prime grizzly country…..sadly we never saw one.

 Mt Washburn sits at an elevation of 10,243 ft and is a spectacular drive.
 The highway eventually reaches it’s highest point at at Dunraven Pass (8,839 ft).
 If you want to get even higher, you will need to hike the trail that takes you all the way to the summit of Mt Washburn.

 Dunraven Pass is the highest road pass in Yellowstone and because of this, it can get snow any time of the year.